Even within the Ward Clubs there seems to be differing versions of the reasons for their creation – albeit the underlying themes are similar.

 meet the men and women making the decisions about how the City is run

-get to know our elected representatives
+get to know the Ward and other elected representatives

 attend some excellent formal and informal social events.